Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 V Button = Block

-< Button = Additional Attack ( Every Weapon Type has a Special Attack, if you equip an Ashes of War, same Button uses that. < Button is left of Y, in US cases Z i think.
-You can change this in the Additional Attack MCM.
+< Button = Additional Attack (Every weapon type has a special attack.
+If you equip an Ashes of War, the same button uses that.
+The < button is left of Y, in US cases, Z. You can change this in the Additional Attack MCM.)

-L Button = Hunters Pride ( Turning this on and off lets you interact with downed Enemies, taking actions like capturing them )
+L Button = Hunter's Pride (Turning this on and off lets you interact with downed enemies, taking actions like capturing them.)

-ß Button = Free Cam ( Button next after 0, can be adjustet.
-Lets you go into free Cam in Sex Scene, or well in general.
-Dont use auto Freecam.
+ß Button = Free Cam (Button next to 0, can be adjusted.
+Lets you go into free cam in sex scenes or in general.
+Don’t use auto Freecam.)

 #### SexLab+
 This list uses SexLab+, a newer version of SexLab.

-You can check for additional SexLab mod compatibility here: https://gist.github.com/MissCorruption/887725102fb18d96d43e26555e008bbb
+#### Note:

-I should also mention Sexlab+ and Pandora are in an Alpha State, so some thing Like Orgasms/Sounds, Voices, Seperate Orgasms, Schlong Control Up/Down and some other Thints don't work yet, or don't work that well.
-I thought i just tell people upfront.
+Sexlab+ and Pandora are in an alpha state, so some features dont work perfectly yet.
-PS: We don't have Intelligent Dirty Talk working atm in an Alpha State aswell.

 #### Simple Super Ultrawide (32:9) Guide

-Created for N.Y.A
-This guide is tailored specifically for 32:9 users.
-Currently, Edge UI only offers support for 21:9, so follow these steps to optimize your experience for 32:9.

-Steps to Set Up:
-Download the Required Mod: Untarnished UI - Super Ultrawide Fix by TheWalkyrian

-Run the FOMOD Installer, during the installation, select the Quick Loot System EE option.
-Disable Conflicting UI Elements:

--Edge UI Wheeler
+Created for N.Y.A.
+This only applies if you have a 32:9 super ultrawide monitor.

+1. DDD:
+Download and Install Flawless Widescreen and Enable the Skyrim SE Plugin.
+Turn off and remove all Camera Mods (Customizable Camera, 3rd Person Camera Overhaul, etc.) from the game.
+You need the default vanilla camera, otherwise, this will not work.

+2. FWS:
+Launch the game.
+Enable the Skyrim SE Plugin under Installed Plugins.
+Change display resolution, aspect ratio, and other settings to match your monitor.
+Set HUD Safezone Adjustment to 0.800 (this adjusts HUD elements to stay within viewable area).
+Press Apply.
+Close FWS.
+Adjust SkyrimPrefs.ini to support 32:9 Aspect Ratio (located in C:\Users\YOURUSERNAME\Documents\My Games\Skyrim Special Edition).

+Find:

+[Display]
+iSize H=
+iSize W=

+Replace with:

+[General]
+fdefaultfov=95
+fdefaultworldfov=95
+fdefault1stpersonfov=95

+Adjust FOV (Field of View) by adding or changing the following lines in Skyrim.ini (located in the same folder):

+[General]
+fdefaultfov=95
+fdefaultworldfov=95
+fdefault1stpersonfov=95
+Adjust any other settings based on your personal preferences and hardware capabilities.

+3. SSME:
+(Optional) Download and install Skyrim Startup Memory Editor (SSME) to enhance game performance by managing memory allocation better.
+Launch SSME and configure memory settings based on your system's RAM.
+The general rule is to allocate half of your available RAM to Skyrim.
+For example, if you have 16GB of RAM, allocate 8192MB (8GB) to Skyrim.
+Save and close SSME.

--Edge UI
+4. Ultrawide UI Fixes:

-These elements will conflict with the setup, so make sure they are disabled.

-You're All Set!
-After completing these steps, you'll be ready to play with the 32:9 setup.
-Hopefully, Edge UI will offer support for 32:9 in the future.
+Install a mod like Complete Widescreen Fix for Vanilla and SkyUI 2.2 and 5.2 SE to fix UI elements on super ultrawide screens.
+This will ensure menus and other UI elements display correctly.

+5. ENB:
+If using an ENB, adjust the aspect ratio settings in the enblocal.ini file located in the main Skyrim SE folder to support 32:9 aspect ratio.
+Find:

+[FIX]
+ForceBorderlessFullscreen=
+ForceBorderless=

+Replace with:

+[FIX]
+ForceBorderlessFullscreen=true
+ForceBorderless=true

+Save and close the file.

+6. Enjoy:
+Launch Skyrim SE and enjoy the game in glorious super ultrawide 32:9.
+Adjust in-game settings as necessary to ensure the best performance and visual quality.